Alfresco/Aikau/tutorial/chapters/Tutorial1.md

 mvn jetty:run
 ```

 ...from a command line.
-After small pause (don’t worry while this happens, it is busy!) the Jetty server will have started, when you see the line:
+After a small pause (don’t worry while this happens, it is busy!) the Jetty server will have started, when you see the line:

 > [INFO] Started Jetty Server